kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 ![](images/nrlint-function.png)

 In this code, the variable `a` is defined but it is not used in the following code.
-Therefore, after closing the node property UI, a warning will appear on the linter tab in the sidebar.
+Therefore, after closing the node property UI, a message will appear on the linter tab in the sidebar.

 ![](images/nrlint-function2.png)